rguske/blog/content/posts/vmware-ovftool-installation-was-unsuccessful-on-Ubuntu.md

 ## Introduction

 The VMware OVF Tool [^1] is a powerful cli utility with which you can import and export Open Virtualization Format (OVF) packages to and from various VMware products.
-It's e.g. used for the creation of several great VMware Fling projects like the Demo Appliance for Tanzu Kubernetes Grid [^2], the VMware Appliance for Folding@Home [^3], the VMware Event Broker Appliance [^4] as well as for non-fling open source projects like e.g. the Netshoot Virtual Appliance [^5].
-The Fling projects listed have one thing in particular in common and that is the main contributor - William Lam.
-If you weren't aware of what the tool is capable of yet, then check out William's work with it on his blog [^6].
+It's e.g. used for the creation of several awesome VMware Fling projects like the Demo Appliance for Tanzu Kubernetes Grid [^2], the VMware Appliance for Folding@Home [^3] as well as for the VMware Event Broker Appliance [^4].
+Also non-fling open source projects like e.g. the Netshoot Virtual Appliance [^5] using the `ovftool` in their appliance build process.
+William Lam blogged about it several times in the past and you could use this as a great reference for the tool [^6].

-I recently wanted to use the `ovftool` for validating a customer use-case and needed to install it on my "*Universal Workbench*" [^7], my Ubuntu 20.04 vDesk, which I am using for all my homelab work.
-As of writing this article, the latest available version for the ovftool is version 4.4.1 [^8].
+I recently wanted to make use of the `ovftool` for the validation of a customer use-case and needed to install it on my "*Universal Workbench*" [^7], my Ubuntu 20.04 vDesk (`20.04.1-Ubuntu x86_64`), which I am using for all my homelab work.
+As of writing this article, the latest available version for the `ovftool` is version 4.4.1 [^8].

-## Installation Options
+## Ovftool installation options

-So, I downloaded the appropriate 64 bit binary for my Linux system, which is the `VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle` file and made it executable:
+I downloaded the appropriate 64 bit binary for my Linux system, which is the `VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle` file and made it executable for the installation:

 ```shell
 $ chmod +755 VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle
 ```

-Various options are available for the installation itself (see: `ovftool --help`).
-The following listed are an abstract of the ones which are relevant for this post and which I've used for my installation tries.
+By executing `./VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle --help`, you will see that various options are available for the installation itself.
+The following listed are an abstract of the ones which are relevant for this post and which I've used for my installation attempts.

 ```shell
 Options: